|Nutrition Facts (per serving)|

 Put an autumn twist on the old-fashioned with this cocktail recipe that begins with a butternut squash infusion of bourbon.
 It's a fascinating mix, especially if you are looking for a truly interesting cocktail to serve on Thanksgiving Day or any autumn occasion.

 This fun recipe was created by Nikki Sunseri of Little Dom's in Los Angeles, California and it is as simple as it is unique.
 You will need to plan about one week ahead for the infusion.
-It's worth the wait because the bourbon has a high rye content that's wonderful against the roasted butternut squash that's flavored with cinnamon and sugar.
+Though nearly any bourbon will do, one with a high rye content is wonderful against the roasted butternut squash that's flavored with cinnamon and sugar.
 Once you have the infusion, the cocktail is as simple as adding maple syrup and two bitters.